Long Division

 What is Long Division in Math?

 Long division is a process to divide large numbers in a convenient way.
-The number which we divide into smaller groups is known as a dividend, the number by which we divide it is called the divisor, the value got after doing the division is the quotient, and the number left after the division is called the remainder.
+The number which is divided into smaller groups is known as a dividend, the number by which we divide it is called the divisor, the value received after doing the division is the quotient, and the number left after the division is called the remainder.

 How to do Long Division?

-The following steps explain the process of long division:
+The following steps explain the process of long division.
+This procedure is explained with examples above on this page.

-- Write the dividend and the divisor at their respective positions.
+- Write the dividend and the divisor in their respective positions.

 - Take the first digit of the dividend from the left.